 - It also helps us to differentiate the bacterial cells from the non-living structures.

-- Simple staining can be useful in the preliminary study of the morphological characters of the bacteria.
+- Simple staining can be useful in the preliminary study of the bacteria’s morphological characteristics.

-- It does not give much information rather than the morphological characteristics of bacteria.
+- It does not give much information about the cell apart from the bacteria’s morphological characteristics.

 - Through simple staining, we cannot classify a particular type of organism.